goedgeai/dropt-cli/README.md

   ![DrOpt homepage](https://i.imgur.com/IZ7arvC.png?1)
 - Select __Continue__ to start the registration.
   ![DrOpt sign-in page](https://i.imgur.com/4ShuboJ.png?1)
-- Once the registration is approved, a email will be sent.
+- Once the registration is approved, an email will be sent.

 ### Get an Access Token
 - The link to the access token is found in __My Account__ page.
   ![token](https://i.imgur.com/QsUyxVH.png?1)
-- Copy the __api token__ (a string) for later usage.
+- Copy the __api token__ for later usage.

 ## Run a DrOpt Project
-A DrOpt project uses the DrOpt service to solve an optimization problem.
+An optimization problem runs on the DrOpt service is called a __project__.

-We will use __finding a best hyper-parameter combination for an ML model__ to illustrate the steps of preparing and running a DrOpt project.
+We will use __an ML model tuning problem__ to illustrate the steps of running a project.

 ### Preparation
-- Create a folder for your DrOpt project.
+- Create a folder for your project.
 - Two files are needed in the folder:
-  - `model.py`: the Python code of the model you want to optimize
+  - `model.py`: the Python code of the model you want to tune
   - `config.json`: the configuration of the project

-  You can choose different names for these two files.
+  The names these two files are customizable.
 - `model.py` should contain a function named `run()`:
   ```python
   def run(params):